Instructors at our dojo hold ranks certified through Aikido World Headquarters in Japan.

 Michael began his training at Aikido of Monterey in 1986 and received

 Sensei also holds a 2nd degree blackbelt in Kyudo (Japanese archery).
-He has studied Aikibojutsu with Tom Read Sensei since 1999 and is a certified instructor with the rank of 1st degree blackbelt.
+He has studied Aikibojutsu with Tom Read Sensei since 1999 and is a licensed teacher with the rank of 5th degree blackbelt.

 Cathy began training in an Aikido of Monterey sponsored program in Big Sur in 1989.
 She has trained continuously since that time.
-She attained the rank of Yondan in 2006.
+She attained the rank of Godan (5th dan) in 2017.
 She teaches a general class on Sunday evenings.

 Mitch began his training at Aikido of Monterey in 1989 and attained the